Hierarchical fragmentation of regular islands in a discontinuous nontwist map

 To clarify this point, we compute the smaller alignment index (SALI)~\cite{Skokos2003, Skokos2004} for the same grid of initial conditions to distinguish between regular and chaotic dynamics.
 The computation of SALI proceeds as follows.
 Consider a $d$-dimensional discrete-time dynamical system $\Phi^n(\mathbf{x}_0)$ in $\mathbb{R}^d$, and let $\mathcal{D}\Phi^n(\mathbf{x}_0)$ denote the $n$th iterate of its Jacobian matrix.
 The deviation (tangent) vectors evolve according to

 The general solution of Eq.~\eqref{eq:devvec} can be written as

-where $\lambda_i$ are the Lyapunov exponents and $\mathbf{\hat{e}}_i$ are the corresponding unit directions.
+where $\lambda_i$ are the Lyapunov exponents and $\mathbf{\hat{e}}_i$ are the corresponding unit directions, where the hat notation means a unit vector: $\norm{\mathbf{\hat{e}}} = 1$.
 To compute SALI, we follow the evolution of two distinct deviation vectors along the orbit.
-SALI quantifies whether the corresponding normalized vectors become linearly dependent, that is, whether they tend to align, and is defined as
+SALI quantifies whether the corresponding normalized (unit) vectors become linearly dependent, that is, whether they tend to align, and is defined as

 Geometrically, SALI measures the area of the parallelogram formed by the two vectors $\mathbf{\hat{w}}_1$ and $\mathbf{\hat{w}}_2$.
 Its behavior differs depending on whether the orbit is regular or chaotic.
 For two-dimensional, area-preserving maps, SALI decays algebraically for regular motion as $\mathrm{SALI} \propto n^{-p}$, with typically $p \approx 2$~\cite{Manos2008, Manos2008b}.
 In contrast, for chaotic orbits SALI decays exponentially in time according to the two largest Lyapunov exponents as $\mathrm{SALI} \propto e^{-(\lambda_1 - \lambda_2)n}$~\cite{Skokos2007, Sales2026}.
 Since SALI for chaotic orbits decays much faster, regular and chaotic dynamics can be distinguished by computing SALI for a moderate number of iterations, e.g., $10^6$, and comparing its final value.
 For chaotic orbits, SALI rapidly reaches machine precision due to exponential decay, whereas for regular motion, it decreases much more slowly following an algebraic law.
 For $10^6$ iterations, we expect SALI for regular orbits to remain above approximately $10^{-12}$.
 Therefore, values below this threshold can be safely interpreted as indicating chaotic dynamics.